Babysitter Resume Example

 You can use this sample to highlight tasks like meal prep, homework help, and organizing playdates.
 These are things parents mention in over 60% of job listings.

 Feel free to customize the template.
 Add your strengths, certifications, or unique skills.
-This helps you stand out when you apply for Mothers Helper roles.
+This helps you stand out when you apply with a cover letter for Mothers Helper roles.

 A nanny resume usually highlights full-time childcare, managing schedules, and sometimes light housekeeping.
 A mothers helper resume focuses more on assisting parents while they’re at home.